corda/corda-docs-portal/content/en/docs/corda-os/4.6/hello-world-state.md

 As you can see, the `ContractState` interface has a single field, `participants`. `participants` is a list of the entities for which this state is relevant.

-Beyond this, you state is free to define any fields, methods, helpers or inner classes that the state requires to accurately represent a given type of shared fact on the blockchain.
+Beyond this, your state is free to define any fields, methods, helpers or inner classes that the state requires to accurately represent a given type of shared fact on the blockchain.

 {{< note >}}